MKand/movie-guru/README.md

 Deploy the application to GKE using Helm:

+Ensure the (helm)(./deploy/app.sh#L90) file has is using the right values file in the helm deployment.

+- For a full GKE-only deployment use  **./deploy/app/helm/movieguru/values.simple.yaml** .
+- For a deployment with app containers on GKE and CLoudSQL + MemoryStore  **./deploy/app/helm/movieguru/values.full.yaml** .
-Update the [helm](./deploy/app/helm/movieguru/values.yaml) file with values obtained in the previous step.
-Ensure the (helm)(./deploy/app.sh#L90) file has the right file
+- For more customised deployment, update the [helm](./deploy/app/helm/movieguru/values.yaml) file with values obtained in the previous step.

 ```bash
 ./deploy/app.sh --region $REGION
 ```

-## Step 9: Register Workloads and Services with App Hub
+## Step 9: [OPTIONAL] Register Workloads and Services with App Hub

 ```bash
 ./deploy/register.sh --region $REGION